aynp/nft-warranty-smartcontract/README.md

   - Can add/remove sellers.
 - #### Seller
   Seller of the product/warranty (Brands).
-  - Add/remove products (specify warrenty period of each product)
+  - Add/remove products (specify warranty period of each product)

 ### Planning